How to Avoid a DUI License Suspension

 SR-22 "high risk" insurance is required of any driver who poses a risk to the safety of the community.
 Under Washington law, this includes those accused of a DUI.
 The premiums are more expensive, and you are required to add this type of insurance to your vehicle for three years following an administrative suspension.

-Do I Need a Tukwila DUI Attorney?
+Do I Need a Washington DUI Defense Attorney?

 Hiring a knowledgeable DUI attorney is the best way to protect yourself against the harsh penalties associated with an administrative suspension.
 This is especially true because the Department of Licensing can take your license even when your DUI charges were dropped or you were acquitted of the charge.
 Without experienced help, you may fall victim to an overzealous or careless hearing officer.